 That is the beauty of studying art history.
 In exploring the visual history of another time period, we actually get to step back and see the world with their eyes.
 Think about that for a minute.

 With a work of art we are going straight to the source and entering into a conversation with great minds like Picasso, Monet, or Rembrandt.
 We can see the sculpture Michelangelo touched with his own hands, view the drawings Da Vinci sketched.
-We aren’t reading what people thought of the these men, instead we are seeing the world with their eyes even if they lived hundreds, or thousands of years ago.
+In the study of art history, we aren’t reading what people thought of the these men, instead we are seeing the world with their eyes even if they lived hundreds, or thousands of years ago.

 Some artwork that we encounter will be a conversation between two close friends, other encounters will resemble the conversation between political opponents, filled with tension, and a few conversations will be those between lovers, a communion of souls.
 All of these diverse conversations come together to form the complex, intricate exchange that is art.